Skip to content

 How accurate is the due date calculator based on last menstrual period?

 The LMP-based due date is accurate to within about ±2 weeks for most pregnancies with regular 28-day cycles.
-It can be less precise if your cycles are irregular or longer/shorter than average.
-A first-trimester ultrasound (ideally at 8–12 weeks) is the gold-standard confirmation and can revise the estimate by a few days.
-Most healthcare providers use both methods together for the best accuracy.
+It can be less precise if your cycles are irregular, longer or shorter than 28 days, or if you recently stopped hormonal contraception.
+A first-trimester ultrasound (ideally between 8 and 13 weeks) is the gold-standard confirmation and is accurate to within 5–7 days.
+Most healthcare providers use both methods together, with ultrasound dating taking precedence when discrepancies exceed 7 days in early pregnancy.
+Only about 5% of babies are born on their exact estimated due date — most arrive between 37 and 42 weeks of gestation.

 What does 280 days mean in pregnancy and why is it used?

-280 days equals 40 weeks, which is the internationally accepted average length of a human pregnancy measured from the first day of the last menstrual period.
-Clinicians count from the LMP rather than conception because the exact day of ovulation is rarely known.
-This 40-week framework divides neatly into three trimesters and aligns with the developmental milestones tracked at prenatal visits.
-Even though conception typically occurs around day 14, adding 14 days to the LMP start brings the same total.
+280 days equals 40 weeks, the internationally accepted average length of a human pregnancy measured from the first day of the last menstrual period.
+Clinicians count from the LMP rather than from conception because the exact day of ovulation and fertilization is rarely known.
+This 40-week framework divides neatly into three trimesters of roughly 13 weeks each and aligns with the developmental milestones tracked at prenatal visits.
+Even though conception typically occurs around day 14 of the cycle, adding 14 days to the LMP start brings the same total — fetal age (post-conception) is therefore about 38 weeks, two weeks less than gestational age.
+The 280-day figure originates from German obstetrician Franz Naegele's observations in the early 1800s and remains the global standard.

 When should I use a due date calculator instead of asking my doctor?

-A due date calculator is a great first step as soon as you suspect you are pregnant — it gives you an immediate estimate before your first prenatal appointment.
-It helps you plan when to book your first ultrasound, schedule time off work, and begin prenatal care.
-However, your doctor or midwife will confirm or adjust the date using ultrasound measurements and clinical assessment.
-Use this tool for planning and orientation, not as a medical diagnosis.
+A due date calculator is a great first step as soon as you suspect you are pregnant — it gives an immediate estimate before your first prenatal appointment.
+It helps you plan when to book your first ultrasound, schedule time off work, and begin prenatal vitamins.
+However, your doctor or midwife will confirm or adjust the date using ultrasound measurements (crown-rump length in the first trimester is the most reliable) and clinical assessment.
+Use this tool for planning and orientation rather than as a medical diagnosis, and update your records once a clinical estimate is available.
+For IVF pregnancies, the clinic's transfer-date-based EDD supersedes the LMP method entirely.